Program Chair and Committee Policy

 Steering committee

-- Herbert Bos (Vrije Universiteit Amsterdam, Netherlands)
+- Herbert Bos (Vrije Universiteit Amsterdam)

-- Jo Van Bulck (KU Leuven, Belgium)
+- Jo Van Bulck (KU Leuven)

-- Thomas Eisenbarth (University of Lübeck, Germany)
+- Thomas Eisenbarth (University of Lübeck)

 - Daniel Gruss (Graz University of Technology)

-- Clémentine Maurice (CNRS, Lille, France)
+- Clémentine Maurice (CNRS)

 - Veelasha Moonsamy (Ruhr University Bochum)

-- Kaveh Razavi (ETH Zurich, Switzerland)
+- Kaveh Razavi (ETH Zurich)

-- Michael Schwarz (CISPA Saarland, Germany)
+- Michael Schwarz (CISPA Saarland)

 - Yuval Yarom (Ruhr University Bochum)